Four Lakeside Towns in

 THE RUGGED RIVER VALLEYS — The scenery changes quickly along the rushing, descending Ticinese rivers, from the lonely starkness of the highest alpine pinnacles to the subsistence, small-plot farms and the sometimes electrified rustic, stone villages maintaining cultural toeholds in the narrow, plunging valleys, to the fertile, gentle, modern la dolce vita of the deltas along the lake.

-A Small City & its Neighboring Towns in Central Ticino Are Perfect Bases for Exploring Italian Switzerland.
+A Small City & its Neighboring Towns in Central Ticino Are Perfect Bases for Independent touring of Italian Switzerland.

 Ascona’s Borgo old town with its attractive harborside promenade.

 LOCARNO & ITS SATELLITES — It is here in the semi-urban lowlands of central Ticino where we have our delightful guest apartments.

 Some are found in the Old Town and New Town of lakeside Locarno — a stylish, historic, small city with a delightfully preserved medieval core.

 Others are located in central, convenient settings in three neighboring satellite towns along the lake: Minusio, Muralto, and jet-set Ascona.